 Here you can download the Linux Kernel Crash Book, in PDF format.
 The book is 182 pages long, contains 113 screenshots and weighs 4.87MB.
 The book supercedes the previously published LKCD and Kdump PDF files.
-The book is stored on Dropbox servers.
-You can find a direct link to the Dropbox download below.
+Until recently, this file was stored on Dropbox servers.
+At the moment, it is available here as a direct download.

 While the book is available for free download, you may also want to consider buying the book to support this website.
 You can choose among five prices, ranging from USD1.00 to USD50.00.
 The payments are handled securely by PayPal.
 Thank you.

 As I have mentioned earlier, I will have removed the LKCD and Kdump PDFs within two weeks from the publication of this article.
 This gives you enough time to fix your pointers and links, if you want.
 You can still use the older guides, but I recommend you try the complete book.